Configuration

 Possible values are:

-for simple authentication, which corresponds to any authentication mechanism using a password, regardless of whether that password is presented in plain text or with some form of hashing or encryption.2
+0for no authentication / anonymous.1for simple authentication, which corresponds to any authentication mechanism using a password, regardless of whether that password is presented in plain text or with some form of hashing or encryption.2for strong authentication, which corresponds to Strong or SPKM authentication.

 MEERKAT_MIN_AUTH_LEVEL_FOR_OB